julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 Using the data available on the Big Rock website, I can provide insights into some of these variables using descriptive statistics, data visualizations, and correlations.
 If I had access to more data (like longitude and latitude of hook-ups, the lure that the fish ate, etc.), then I could complete a more advanced analysis (using methods such as supervised machine learning to predict a winner, or unsupervised machine learning to uncover valuable patterns).
 Sadly, fisherman keep data points like this very secret with hopes of having a competitive advantage.

-With the data I was able to collect through web scaping, I explored:
+With the data I was able to collect through web scraping, I explored:

   * The relationship of boat size and amount of billfish caught.